 - a.
-Leases may be provided on a 12-month lease term, with the intent that tenants may live in their homes as long as they meet the basic obligations of tenancy without a time limitation. - b.
+Leases may be provided on a month-to-month basis 12-month lease term, with the intent that tenants may live in their homes as long as they meet the basic obligations of tenancy without a time limitation. - b.
 TOSV shall comply with local, state, and federal laws, including the federal fair housing act, when approving applicants as tenants, evicting, terminating a lease, or providing a notice to quit. - c.
 TOSV must incorporate specific provisions into the lease agreement for each eligible tenant of the Affordable Units that establish the tenant's obligation to provide accurate information regarding household income and composition. - 5.
-Occupancy by residents as soon as reasonably practicable following receipt of certificates of occupancy (or equivalent).
+Occupancy by residents following receipt of certificate of occupancy as soon as reasonably practicable following receipt of certificates of occupancy (or equivalent).